 Small Unmanned Aerial Systems (sUAS) Program

-The VACD UAV Program was co-founded by Izzy Bazluke and Lauren Newman.
-Currently, the program is led by Luc Burnier, Will Ebby, and Shannon Harty who all have FAA Part 107 Remote Pilot licenses.
-The VACD-UAV project management team is composed of the three pilots, the VACD Conservation Programs Manager, the VACD Executive Director, and the VACD Finance Director.
-Pilots perform the bulk of the VACD-UAV program operations, including developing program systems and forms, soliciting and planning projects, interfacing with conservation planners, flying projects, interpreting and sharing resulting data, delivering online and in-person presentations, and preparing program reports.
+The VACD sUAS program is led by Luc Burnier and Shannon Harty who both have FAA Part 107 Remote Pilot licenses.
+Program operations include developing program systems and forms, soliciting and planning projects, interfacing with conservation planners, flying projects, interpreting and sharing resulting data, delivering online and in-person presentations, and preparing program reports.

 Conservation Innovation Grant (CIG):